OctopiChalmers/mutagen/papers/oopsla-21/rebuttal.md

 To the best of our knowledge, there are two situations when retesting can occur:

 - Randomly generating the same test case twice while on generation mode.
-This depends on the quality of the random generator used.
+This depends on the quality of the used random generators.

 - Mutating a test case back to its immediate ancestor.
 This can happen when a mutation reverts a previous one.
 We initially introduced a complex mechanism to avoid this, however, it did not show a big improvement, so we decided to keep the mutation mechanism simple.

 > In WASM, are you only testing single-module programs (p17)?

 Yes.
 Testing multi-module interactions (a.k.a.
 WebAssembly scripts) using MUTAGEN would be feasible, although we foresee that a more stateful approach for mutating test cases would help to facilitate interaction between mutated WebAssembly modules --- we are currently investigating this possibility.

 > You fix 25 as the number of mutations in 'no reset' mode.
 Is that higher or
 > lower than typical?